Denver Housing Authority – Collaborative Resource Facility

 A healthy, vibrant, sustainable, mixed-use facility in the heart of the kaleidoscope community of Denver

 The site for DHA’s Collaborative Resource Facility is located just north of the 10th and Osage light rail station in the midst of their Mariposa affordable housing development.
 The transit-oriented neighborhood is centrally located near DHA’s North Lincoln Homes and Sun Valley neighborhood which houses many of DHA’s residents and support services, and it is accessible through multi-modal transit to the Central Business District.
-The building will be highly visible from the light rail (both directions) and from the I-25 highway.
+The building is highly visible from the light rail (both directions) and from the I-25 highway.
 [Read More]

 - Interior Design